Air IGM Guide: Filing, Compliance, and Customs Process for Air Imports

 Steps to file for an Air IGM

-Step 2: Submission to customs
+Step 2: Submit to Customs via ICEGATE

-Step 3: Verification by customs
+Step 3: Customs Verification and Processing

-Step 4: Clearance
+Step 4: Clearance and Finalisation

-Step 5: Record keeping
+Step 5: Record Keeping

 Enquiring about Air Import General Manifest (IGM) on ICEGATE